12kleingordon34/personal-stuff/git_best_practices.md

 In this section the basic workflow of a task will be covered along with the requisite commands.

-When starting a new body of work, always start a new branch, ideally from the most up to date version of master, which can be updated using the commands:
+Before making changes to a repo, checkout to the master branch and make sure it is up-to-date:
 ```
 git checkout master
 git pull -r
 ```
+When starting a new body of work, always start a new branch.
 With our current approach to git, code on master is required to be complete and finished.
-Commits should never be pushed directly to the remote master branch.
+Commits should **never** be pushed directly to the remote master branch on repos with multiple collaborators.
 ```
 # Creates a new branch rooted on the current HEAD commit
 git checkout -b <branch-name>